-However, the proposed amendment does not take into consideration the arguments of the CC cited above and enables the Parliament or local governments to criminalize homelessness by including the following provision into the Fundamental Law under Article XXII (3): "An Act of Parliament or local government decree may outlaw the use of certain public space for habitation in order to preserve the public order, public safety, public health and cultural values."
-This is again in clear contradiction with the principles established by the CC.
+However, the Fourth Amendment does not take into consideration the arguments of the CC cited above and enables the Parliament or local governments to criminalize homelessness by including the following provision into the Fundamental Law under Article XXII (3): "An Act of Parliament or local government decree may outlaw the use of certain public space for habitation in order to preserve the public order, public safety, public health and cultural values."32 This is again in clear contradiction with the principles established by the CC.
 On the other hand, the amendment sets out that the State and local governments shall "strive" to guarantee housing for every homeless person, which does not mean an obligation on the authorities.

-9. Provisions violating the freedom of religion and the principle of separation of State and Church
+8. Provisions violating the freedom of religion and the principle of separation of State and Church

-On 30 December 2011, the Parliament adopted a new Church Law, 34 which entered into force already on 1 January 2012, and significantly altered the system of the registration regarding churches.
+On 30 December 2011, the Parliament adopted a new Church Law,33 which entered into force already on 1 January 2012, and significantly altered the system of the registration regarding churches.
 According to the Church Law, all churches except those listed in the annex of the Church Law were deprived of their acquired and established rights, and their legal status as a church was transformed into that of a civil association.
 As a result, more than 300 denominations lost their legal status and either filed a request for re-registration, or initiated a procedure to transform into civil associations, or ceased activity.
 (The annex of the Church Law currently lists 27 denominations as registered churches.)
-In contrast to the status of a church, a civil association does not enjoy the same rights and privileges with regard to taxation, employment, education, performing religious service in public institutions, disclosure of information, etc. As declared by the Venice Commission, the Church Law "induces, to some extent, an unequal and even discriminatory treatment of religious beliefs and communities, depending on whether they are recognised or not?".
-This would also constitute a violation of Article 14 of the European Convention on Human Rights, taken in conjunction with Article 9.
+In contrast to the status of a church, a civil association does not enjoy the same rights and privileges with regard to taxation, employment, education, performing religious service in public institutions, disclosure of information, etc. As declared by the Venice Commission, the Church Law "induces, to some extent, an unequal and even discriminatory treatment of religious beliefs and communities, depending on whether they are recognised or not".34 This would also constitute a violation of Article 14 of the European Convention on Human Rights, taken in conjunction with Article 9.

-The Church Law also includes requirements to obtain legal status as a church, such as the requirement of existence for at least 100 years internationally or 20 years in Hungary as a civil association, which is an overly excessive condition violating Article 9 of the European Convention on Human Rights.
-Denominations may be recognized as church by the Parliament with the votes of two thirds of the MPs.
+The Church Law also includes requirements to obtain legal status as a church, such as the requirement of existence for at least 100 years internationally or 20 years in Hungary as a civil association, which is an overly excessive condition violating Article 9 of the European Convention on Human Rights.35 Denominations may be recognized as church by the Parliament with the votes of two thirds of the MPs.
 (Thus the Church Law's annex shall be amended every time a new church is included.)
 However, requirements included in the Church Law do not bind the Parliament, thus the Parliament's decision on granting the status of a church is an arbitrary one, and the lack of normative criteria of recognition breaches the principle of separation of State and Church.
-Furthermore, obviously there is no right of appeal against the decision on the recognition, and if the Parliament does not register a denomination it is not compelled to provide a reason for its decision.
-The Venice Commission stated in this regard in its
+Furthermore, obviously there is no right of appeal against the

-&lt;sup>32 Decision 38/2012.
+31 Decision 38/2012.
 (XI.
 14.) of the CC, Reasoning [53].